aajanki/fi-sentence-embeddings-eval/docs-source/index.md

 resort to a long and costly training.
 Therefore, only publicly available pre-trained Finnish models are included in the evaluation.
 The models are evaluated on four datasets with sentence classification and paraphrasing tasks.

-Surprisingly, I find that, on Finnish documents, average pooled or frequency weighted word embeddings tend to perform better than BERT and other advanced contextual sentence representations.
+FinBERT attains the highest accuracy scores on all tested tasks.

 #### Change history